Mechanical power transmission is the transfer of power and rotation from one place to another using mechanical elements.

 The speed ratio and mechanical advantage of mating gears are defined by the pitch circle diameter ratio.

 Theoretically, brakes and clutches are nearly indistinguishable, though functionally clutches are couplings that are used to engage and disengage the transmitted power between two connecting shafts rotating at different speeds on a common axis.
 The main function of a clutch is to bring both elements to a common angular velocity.

-A brake function in a similar manner, except that one of the elements, is fixed, so when actuated the common angular velocity is zero.
+A brake functions in a similar manner, except that one of the elements, is fixed, so when actuated the common angular velocity is zero.

-Although brakes and clutches are known for its automotive application, it’s also widely used in winches, mowers, hoists, washing machines, tractors, mills, elevators and excavators.
+Although brakes and clutches are known for their automotive application, it’s also widely used in winches, mowers, hoists, washing machines, tractors, mills, elevators and excavators.

-Mechanical clutches can be classified and distinguished in a variety of ways depending on its engagement type, operating principle, type of actuation & method of operation
+Mechanical clutches can be classified and distinguished in a variety of ways depending on their engagement type, operating principle, type of actuation & method of operation

 Critical things to consider

 Like the clutches, there are mechanical, hydraulic, pneumatic, and electric brakes.